What are nutritional problems and how can they affect me?

 - Talk with your doctor or dietitian about increasing or decreasing the amount of fiber you eat.

 - Drink a variety of beverages to help replace lost liquids and nutrients.
-Try water, coffee, tea, iced tea, lemonade or fruit-flavored drinks, fruit or vegetable juice, broth, milk, or cream soup.
+Try water, coffee, tea, iced tea, lemonade or fruit-flavored drinks, fruit or vegetable juice, broth, milk, cream soup or a sports drink with electrolytes.

 - Use less sugar and fat.
 Limiting sugar and fat might decrease the amount of water in the intestine and reduce the number of episodes of diarrhea.

-- Ask your doctor whether adjusting your medicines might help relieve the diarrhea.
-Do not change your medicines without first talking to your doctor.
+- Ask your provider whether adjusting your medicines might help relieve the diarrhea.
+Do not change your medicines without first talking to your provider.

-- Don't take over-the-counter (non-prescription) drugs for diarrhea without talking to your doctor.
+- Don't take over-the-counter (non-prescription) drugs for diarrhea without talking to your provider.

 Constipation occurs when bowel movements become difficult or infrequent, usually more than 48 hours apart.
 Constipation can be caused by medicines and by not drinking or eating enough liquids or food, and inactivity.